axelerant/platformsh-action/README.md

 ### `parent-environment-name`

-The name of the Platform.sh instance on which to branch from.
+The name of the Platform.sh instance to branch from.

 ## Outputs